SeanFitzgibbon/coding-club/docs/session02.md

 ### Inputs/outputs

+> This activity/game was enjoyed by the yr 5/6 children, but took > 10 mins.

 This is intended to be a whole group activity.

 Instructor shows pictures (on screen or printed) of input/output devices and gets the children to classify them as input/output.
 Encourage discussion of why.
 Also include the devices that are both.